horttanainen/goto/README.md

 ##Known issues
 1. gotoing to root doesn't seem to work
-2. gotoing to folders directly above root does't work ( I will fix this very soon)
+2. gotoing to files directly above root does't work ( I will fix this very soon, folders work!)
 3. goto doesnt seem to find folders with '/' at the end

 ## License